EdDataScienceEES/tutorial-JessHogg/index.md

-# Introduction to visualising networks using igraph
+# Introduction to Visualising Networks Using igraph
 ## Tutorial Aims:
 1. To have an overall understanding of the package igraph
 2. To learn how to create, manipulate and analyse graphs